 - Institute for Vaccine Safety - Recent literature and articles on vaccine issues.

-- - Three article describing much of the data that shows no connection between vaccines and autism, and the continued efforts of the anti-vaccine movement in spite of this information.
+- The Anti-Vaccination Movement - Three article describing much of the data that shows no connection between vaccines and autism, and the continued efforts of the anti-vaccine movement in spite of this information.

 - Thimerosal Information - Numerous journal articles gathered by the Immunization Action Coalition addressing the issue of thimerosal in vaccines.